neooblaster/-testcomplete-ExcelHandler/README.md

 Notes :

 ``table()`` method returns an `Array` which has all natives JavaScript methods.
-But in reality, the object is ``TableJs`` instance where all feature are documented here : [TestComplete/Core/TableJs](https://gitlab.viseo.com/testcomplete/core/tablejs)
+But in reality, the returned object is an instance of ``TableJs`` where all features are documented here : [TestComplete/Core/TableJs](https://gitlab.viseo.com/testcomplete/core/tablejs)